crasride/holbertonschool-system_algorithms/README.md

 <summary>What is pathfinding:</summary>
 <br>

-Pathfinding is a computational technique used in computer science and artificial intelligence to find the most efficient route or path between two points within a network, graph, or grid.
+`Pathfinding` is a computational technique used in computer science and artificial intelligence to find the `most efficient` route or `path` between two points within a `network, graph, or grid`.
 The goal is to determine the optimal way to navigate from a starting point to a destination while considering various constraints or costs associated with different paths.

 </details>